 Due to the lack of these psychoactive effects, CBD is on the forefront of research for treatment of a wide variety of conditions.
 Research on the applications of CBD has been growing rapidly since the legalization of marijuana began.

 These published scientific studies have found CBD to be promising for those suffering from a number of conditions.
 CBD has been found to:

-- Prevent the pain and nerve damage associated with arthritis (3)
+- Prevent the pain and nerve damage associated with arthritis in rats (3)

-- May help to reduce symptoms for those with ADD and ADHD (16)
+- May help to reduce symptoms for those with ADHD in rats (16)

-- Help with digestive issues though reducing intestinal inflammation, reducing symptoms of inflammatory bowel disease, and is currently being studied for the treatment of colitis and Crohn’s disease (9,10,11)
+- Help with digestive issues though reducing intestinal inflammation and reducing symptoms of inflammatory bowel disease per preclinical studies, and is currently being studied for the treatment of colitis and Crohn’s disease (9,10,11)

 - Possibly exhibit positive effects for those suffering a wide variety of neurological conditions.
 CBD is being researched for its effects on Alzheimer’s disease, Parkinson’s disease, epilepsy, and dementia (12,13)

-These are only a handful of hundreds of published, peer-reviewed studies on how to use cannabinoids and the ECS for those suffering from a wide variety of common medical conditions.
+These are only a handful of hundreds of published, peer-reviewed studies that shed light on how to possibly use cannabinoids and the ECS for the benefit of those suffering from a wide variety of common medical conditions.

 Cannabis is overall a safe medicine, however side effects can occur.
 These side effects are mainly due to the THC, not the CBD, in cannabis.

 Possible side effects for THC include increased anxiety or mood disorder symptoms, dizziness, dry mouth, fatigue, mental and physical impairment, and fainting.